SVRT1997/ReportGenerationApp/README.md

-Readme
 This project is a report generator app which takes json as input and gives a csv file as output.
+It reads data from a json file (which is used as a substitute for a database) and provides two reports as csv files based on the columns provided.

+	Summary Report -  Gives a summarized output of the data.
+(Average , Count, etc)

+	Detailed Report - Gives detailed row by row data.

 #Install 2 jars - opencsv-5.6.jar and json-simple-1.1.jar and add it to the classpath